 Any foreign loan procured by YS Group's PRC subsidiaries is also required to be registered with the SAFE or its local branches or be filed with the SAFE in its information system, and each of YS Group's PRC subsidiaries may not procure loans which exceed either (1) the amount of the difference between their respective registered total investment amount and registered capital or (2) two and a half times, or the then-applicable statutory multiple, the amount of their respective audited net assets, calculated in accordance with PRC GAAP (the "Net Assets Limit"), at YS Group's election.
 Increasing the amount of the difference between their respective registered total investment amount and registered capital of the PRC subsidiaries might be subject to governmental approval and may require a PRC subsidiary to increase its registered capital at the same time.
-If YS Group makes a loan to a PRC entity based on its Net Assets Limit, the maximum amount that the offshore companies would be able to loan to the relevant PRC entity would depend on the relevant entity's net assets, all of YS Group's PRC subsidiaries have negative or very limited net assets, which prevents them from providing loans to them using the Net Assets Limit.
+If YS Group makes a loan to a PRC entity based on its Net Assets Limit, the maximum amount that the offshore companies would be able to loan to the relevant PRC entity would depend on the relevant entity's net assets and the applicable statutory multiple at the time of the calculation.
+As of the date of this prospectus, all of YS Group's PRC subsidiaries have negative or very limited net assets, which prevents them from providing loans to them using the Net Assets Limit.
 Any medium- or long-term loan to be provided by YS Group or a foreign third party to the PRC subsidiaries must also be registered by and filed with the NDRC.